 The administration reserves the right to discipline any student for conduct not specifically addressed by this code.
-At their discretion a school right to pursue disciplinary action against a student for violating an ordinance or state law while on the school premises.
+At their discretion, a school has the right to pursue disciplinary action against a student for violating an ordinance or state law while on school grounds.